egardner/sjma-50x50/content/woodman/woodman1.md

 [^1]: Betty Woodman, in Charles Woodman, *Betty Woodman:* *Thinking Out Loud*, filmed in New York, April 1990, video, 19:31 minutes, available at [vimeo.com/209317503](https://vimeo.com/209317503).

-[^2]: Arthur C. Danto, “The Vase as Form and Subject: Craft and Meaning in the Work of Betty Woodman,” in *Betty Woodman *(Amsterdam: Stedelijk Museum, 1996), 16.
+[^2]: Arthur C. Danto, “The Vase as Form and Subject: Craft and Meaning in the Work of Betty Woodman,”in *Betty Woodman*(Amsterdam: Stedelijk Museum, 1996), 16.